-Protect Our Wildlife is launching our new Have a Heart, Go Fur Free campaign in February 2017 and we hope to assist Vermont shoppers make humane shopping decisions.
+Protect Our Wildlife launched our Have a Heart, Go Fur Free campaign in February 2017 and we hope to assist Vermont shoppers make humane shopping decisions.
 Our campaign is simple: we write to Vermont retailers who have been identified as selling real fur and encourage them to go fur-free and we report back to you as to who has a heart and who doesn’t!
 If you know of a Vermont retailer who is selling real fur, please contact us.

 Whether it’s a fur trinket, pom pom hat or a full-length fur coat, the suffering is the same.
 Every bit of fur you see caused an animal tremendous suffering and took away a life.

 Vermont Retailers That Sell Fur (the naughty list)